brooksjbr/question_and_answer/README.md

 Questions and Answers is an example implementation of the Questionable rails engine which supports a single-page application (SPA).
 The SPA functionality is managed through handlebar templates and a custom client library.
 The intent is Questions and Anwsers can be implemented on any webpage via a single div and referrence to the client js and css.
 Making Questions and Answers technology agnostic.

-* See Questionable repo for more detail. https://github.com/brooksjbr/questionable
+* See Questionable repo for more detail about the rails engine. https://github.com/brooksjbr/questionable

 ### Versions: